A stochastic correlation extension of the Vasicek credit risk model: Introduction

 \section{Introduction}

-Credit portfolio risk is at its core a dependence problem: even when marginal default probabilities are well estimated, portfolio tail risk is driven by how defaults cluster under common economic stress.
-There are two main modelling paradigms for default risk (\cite{bakshi2022decoding}): structural models and reduced-form (intensity-based) models.
-The first structural model for credit risk is due to \cite{merton1974pricing}.
-In a portfolio setting, \cite{vasicek2002distribution} extends the Merton framework to a large pool of obligors and derives default probabilities conditional on a single systematic factor.
-In the large homogeneous portfolio limit, the model yields a closed-form distribution for the portfolio default rate (the Vasicek distribution), enabling tractable calculations of portfolio VaR, regulatory capital, and tranche loss probabilities \cite{vasicek2002distribution}.
+Credit portfolio risk is fundamentally a problem of dependence.
+Even when marginal default probabilities are well estimated, portfolio tail risk is determined by the clustering of defaults under common economic stress.
+Two principal approaches that are used to model default risk (\cite{bakshi2022decoding}) are structural models and reduced-form, or intensity-based models.
+The structural approach originates with \cite{merton1974pricing}.
+For a portfolio of obligors, \cite{vasicek2002distribution} extends the Merton framework by conditioning default probabilities on a single systematic factor.
+In the large homogeneous portfolio limit, the resulting default rate has a closed-form distribution, the Vasicek distribution, which permits tractable calculations of portfolio VaR, regulatory capital, and tranche loss probabilities \parencite{vasicek2002distribution}.

-The analytic tractability of the Vasicek limit has shaped both industry practice and regulation. \cite{gordy2003risk} shows that portfolio-invariant capital charges arise naturally under an asymptotic single-factor setting, and the Basel II Internal Ratings-Based (IRB) risk-weight functions are explicitly motivated and explained using this asymptotic single risk factor (ASRF) idea (\cite{BCBS2005IRB}).
-A central design requirement of the IRB framework is portfolio invariance (\cite{gordy2003risk}), namely that the capital charge for a given exposure should depend only on that exposure's risk characteristics and not on the composition of the rest of the portfolio.
-This property is achieved in the large, well-diversified portfolio limit under a single systematic factor structure, leading directly to the Vasicek distribution for portfolio default rates.
-Within this structure, the asset correlation parameter governs the degree of default clustering under stress and therefore plays a pivotal role in determining tail loss quantiles and regulatory capital.
+This tractability has made the Vasicek limit central to both industry practice and regulation. \cite{gordy2003risk} shows that portfolio-invariant capital charges arise naturally in an asymptotic single-factor model, and the Basel II Internal Ratings-Based (IRB) risk-weight functions are explicitly motivated and explained by this asymptotic single risk factor (ASRF) construction (\cite{BCBS2005IRB}).
+Portfolio invariance requires that the capital charge for an exposure depend only on that exposure's risk characteristics, rather than on the composition of the remaining portfolio (\cite{gordy2003risk}).
+Under a single systematic factor, this property emerges in the limit of a large, well-diversified portfolio and leads directly to the Vasicek distribution.
+The asset correlation parameter then determines the extent of default clustering under stress and, consequently, the relevant tail loss quantiles and regulatory capital charges.